Unforgettable Kinabatangan River Cruise: Everything You Need to Know

 Experience Borneo’s wild side with a Kinabatangan River Cruise—spot rare wildlife, enjoy night safaris, and plan your perfect Sabah eco-adventure.

-Tucked away in the lush heart of Sabah, Borneo, the Kinabatangan River offers one of the most breathtaking wildlife cruises in Southeast Asia.
-Stretching over 560 KM, it’s Sabah’s longest river—and a hotspot for spotting Orangutans, Proboscis Monkeys, Pygmy Elephants, and rare Hornbills.
+Tucked away in the lush heart of Sabah, Borneo, the Kinabatangan River offers one of the most breathtaking wildlife experiences in Southeast Asia.
+Stretching over 560 kilometers, it’s not only Sabah’s longest river but also a lifeline to some of Borneo’s most diverse ecosystems.

 Where Is the Kinabatangan River?